NicholasMy/DarkRealms/README.md

 Upon respawning from a death, in Vanilla Minecraft, the player will spawn at their bed or spawn anchor.
 Either or both of these can be disabled by taking away the permissions `spawn_at_bed` and/or `spawn_at_anchor` respectively.
 If both of those are disabled, the player is guaranteed to respawn at the manually set spawn location instead of their bed or spawn anchor.

 When a player joins for the first time, they will be teleported to this spawn location.

+### /speed <amount> [player]
+This command allows a player to change their movement speed.

+To change your own movement speed, use `/speed <amount>` where amount is a number from 0 to 10.
+This requires the `speed` permission.

+0 means you will not move at all.
+1 is the regular speed, 3 is a decent speed boost, and 10 is very fast.

+To change another player's speed, use `/speed <amount> [player]` where `[player]` is the username of an online user.
+This requires the `speed_others` permission.